-The dynasty was already in decline under Emperor Wanli (r.
-1573-1620 CE), especially when he withdrew from court affairs in 1582 CE following the death of his talented Grand Secretary Zhang Juzheng, who had, more or less single-handedly, made the country's economic apparatus much more efficient and corruption-free.
+The dynasty was already in decline in the 16th century under Emperor Wanli (r.
+1573-1620), especially when he withdrew from court affairs in 1582 following the death of his talented Grand Secretary Zhang Juzheng, who had, more or less single-handedly, made the country's economic apparatus much more efficient and corruption-free.
 The power vacuum was willingly filled by the court eunuchs, and the economy took a nose dive following several hugely expensive wars against the Mongols and Japanese in Korea.
-In the 1620s CE a drop in average temperatures seriously affected crops, on top of which there was a wave of floods, then droughts, and widespread famine as a consequence.
+In the 1620s a drop in average temperatures seriously affected crops, on top of which there was a wave of floods, then droughts, and widespread famine as a consequence.

-In 1644 CE a rebel army led by Li Zicheng (1605-1645 CE) attacked Beijing and, entering the city on 15 April, the last Ming emperor, Chongzhen (r.
-1628-1644 CE), hanged himself rather than be captured.
+In 1644 a rebel army led by Li Zicheng (1605-1645) attacked Beijing and, entering the city on 15 April, the last Ming emperor, Chongzhen (r.
+1628-1644), hanged himself rather than be captured.
 On hearing the news of the capital's fall, the army commander Wu Sangui, stationed at Liaodong in north-east China, decided to allow a Manchu army - which had already fought Ming forces on several occasions in the past and was just then threatening to invade again - into China unimpeded in the hope they would put down the rebellion.
-As it turned out, despite some pockets of resistance from Ming loyalists, the Manchus established their own dynasty, the Qing dynasty (1644-1911 CE) and Li Zicheng was killed by peasants in 1645 CE.
+As it turned out, despite some pockets of resistance from Ming loyalists, the Manchus established their own dynasty, the Qing dynasty and Li Zicheng was killed by peasants in 1645.

 The Forbidden City

-One of the enduring symbols of the Ming dynasty's eagerness to extend international relations is Zheng He (1371-1433 CE), widely regarded as China's greatest ever explorer.
+One of the enduring symbols of the Ming dynasty's eagerness to extend international relations is Zheng He (1371-1433), widely regarded as China's greatest-ever explorer.
 Born in Yunnan in southern China, Zheng was a eunuch Muslim who rose to become an admiral in the imperial fleet.
-The Yongle Emperor sent Zheng on seven diplomatic voyages between 1405 and 1433 CE, with each voyage involving several hundred ships.
+The Yongle Emperor sent Zheng on seven diplomatic voyages between 1405 and 1433, with each voyage involving several hundred ships.
 Zheng would sail along established routes to the coast of India, the Persian Gulf, and the east coast of Africa, but many of his final destinations were new points of contact for the Chinese.

-Neo-Confucianism continued to dominate under the Ming, as it had under the Song.
-The Chinese literati did generally become more questioning during the Ming, with such noted thinkers as Wang Yangming (1472-1529 CE) who, influenced by Chan Buddhism, proposed radical new ideas.
+Neo-Confucianism continued to dominate in Ming China, as it had under the Song.
+The Chinese literati did generally become more questioning during the Ming, with such noted thinkers as Wang Yangming (1472-1529) who, influenced by Chan Buddhism, proposed radical new ideas.
 Wang believed that all people, even commoners, could develop their own innate knowledge of what is right through contemplation (as opposed to merely studying Confucian texts) and this would lead to the performing of actions which are right.
 Just what is 'right', of course, was open to debate, and the later thinkers of the Qing dynasty would cite such subjectivity as a reason for the moral decline they saw in later Ming times.

 Scripts of the plays which travelling troupes performed were another popular source of reading.
-One of the most popular of all plays was The Peony Pavilion by Tang Xianzu (1550-1616 CE).
-Written in 1598 CE, it tells the story of a young woman who falls in love with a young man she only meets in dreams.
+One of the most popular of all plays was The Peony Pavilion by Tang Xianzu (1550-1616).
+Written in 1598, it tells the story of a young woman who falls in love with a young man she only meets in dreams.
 The girl dies of loneliness and buries a portrait of herself in her garden.
 The young man of the dream then buys the house and finds the portrait, falls in love, and brings the girl back to life through the strength of his affections.